dhspence/dhsrmethtools/README.md

 # dhsrmethtools

-This package provides functions to multiply numbers and add three to them.
+This package provides functions to convert various methylation bed files to bsseq objects.

 ## Installation